trixi-framework/TrixiParticles.jl/paper/paper.md

   + Highly optimized neighborhood search providing various approaches
   + GPU support

+TrixiParticles.jl is open source and available under the MIT license at [GitHub](https://github.com/trixi-framework/TrixiParticles.jl),  along with detailed [documentation](https://trixi-framework.github.io/TrixiParticles.jl/stable/) on how to use it.
+Additionally, we provide tutorials explaining how to set up a simulation of fluid flows, structure mechanics, or FSI.
+A collection of simulation setups to get started with can be found in the examples directory.

-As a validation example, \autoref{fig:beam_y_deflection} compares SPH results of TrixiParticles.jl and [@O_Connor:2021] against benchmark data from the finite element simulation of [@Turek:2007].
+As one of the validation examples, \autoref{fig:beam_y_deflection} compares SPH results of TrixiParticles.jl and [@O_Connor:2021] against benchmark data from the finite element simulation of [@Turek:2007].
 The plots show the y-deflection of the tip of a beam oscillating under its own weight.
-The results obtained with TrixiParticles.jl match those of [@O_Connor:2021] nearly perfectly.
+The results obtained with TrixiParticles.jl match those of [@O_Connor:2021] well.

 ![Comparison of TrixiParticles.jl and  [@O_Connor:2021] against [@Turek:2007]: Tip y-deflection of an oscillating beam with different resolutions, where $t_s$ is the thickness of the beam and $dp$ is the particle spacing. \label{fig:beam_y_deflection}](oscillating_beam.png){width=60%}